 There is no time limitation on the filing of allegations.
 However, the ability to investigate, respond and provide remedies may be limited with passage of time.
-Reports of misconduct or discrimination committed by the Title IX Coordinator should be reported to the University President, Dr. Mac Powell, mpowell@bastyr.edu
+Reports of misconduct or discrimination committed by the Title IX Coordinator should be reported to the University President, Harlan Patterson, hpatterson@bastyr.edu